ABOUT

 THE AREA

-Haenertsburg is the village on the mountain whilst Makgobaskloof refers to the valley created by the Politsi river which flows into the Letaba River to the Tzaneen Dam.
-The Makgobaskloof is named after the tribal chief who was killed by warriors serving under Boer commander Abel Erasmus in 1895.
+Haenertsburg is the charming village on the mountain, while Magoebaskloof refers to the valley carved by the Politsi River as it flows into the Letaba River and onward to the Tzaneen Dam.
+The valley was named after Chief Makgoba, who resisted Boer settlers under Commander Abel Erasmus in 1895.

 History